Adityaakr/FC-Protocol/PROJECT_OVERVIEW.md

-# FlexCredit - Complete Project Overview
+# Monaris - Complete Project Overview

 ## 🎯 Project Summary

-**FlexCredit** is a next-generation onchain banking, credit, and treasury platform built on the **FC Protocol**.
-It transforms stablecoin income into a complete financial operating system with banking features, income-backed credit lines, and AI-powered automated treasury management.
+**Monaris** is a next-generation onchain account, credit, and treasury platform built on the **FC Protocol**.
+It transforms stablecoin income into a complete financial operating system with account features, income-backed credit lines, and AI-powered automated treasury management.

 ---

 ## 📁 Repository Structure

 ### Main Application (`/src`)
-The primary FlexCredit marketing website and application interface.
+The primary Monaris marketing website and application interface.

 ### FC Subdirectory (`/FC`)
-An alternative version of the FlexCredit website with a different design approach.
+An alternative version of the Monaris website with a different design approach.

 ---